arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Modbus RTU, generally operating in half-duplex mode, with its capability to handle noisy and long-distance transmission lines, makes it an excellent choice for industrial environments.
 Modbus RTU communication is supported using the Arduino Opta's RS-485 physical interface.

-***Opta® does not have internal terminator resistors, so they must be added following the Modbus protocol specification if necessary.***
+***Opta™ does not have internal terminator resistors, so they must be added following the Modbus protocol specification if necessary.***

 Modbus TCP, taking advantage of Ethernet connectivity, allows easy integration with existing computer networks and facilitates data communication over long distances using the existing network infrastructure.
 It operates in full-duplex mode, allowing simultaneous sending and receiving of data.